gnome-terminator/docs/source/index.rst

 clear just how many little shortcuts and features there are in Terminator.
 This manual hopes to reduce the confusion.

 A quick word on style.
-I have none. 😃 I have an casual way of talking and writing, and a strange sense of humour.
+I have none. 😃 I have  casual way of talking and writing, and a strange sense of humour.
 I also tend to use random pop-culture references a lot, but often in ways that make no sense.
 If this is a problem you are entitled to a refund of the money you paid to me to write this... 😎